Brooklyn Botanic GardenThe Brooklyn Botanic Garden originally opened in 1911 and has served as a favorite oasis for years.

 Free Admission Days at Brooklyn Botanic Garden

-Admission to the garden is free on Tuesdays and on Saturday mornings from 10:00 a.m. to noon.
+Admission to the garden is free on Friday mornings until noon, March – November

-During the winter months (December – February), admission to the garden is free on weekdays.
+During the winter months (December – February), admission to the garden is free on weekdays (Tuesday – Friday).

 Visit the Brooklyn Botanic Garden website to confirm fees and hours of operation.